What Can Your Soil Do For You ?

 Few people realise what complex material soil or topsoil really is.
 Farmers and growers think of topsoil as being the top 30 or 40 centimetres, and they rely upon it to provide for the needs of the plants or crops that they grow.

 Of course, not all soils are the same.
 They owe their origins to a variety of things, and this one factor will determine which plants they are capable of supporting.
-Soil can be thought of as having a solid constituent, a liquid one and a gaseous one, and it is important that soil is able to maintain these separate entities for it to remain healthy.
+Soil can be thought of as having a solid constituent, an organic content upon which soil organisms feed, a liquid one and a gaseous one, and it is important that soil is able to maintain these separate entities for it to remain healthy.
 It also contains a mass of microscopic life forms which act within the soil to break down plant waste.
 This activity gives rise to making nutrients available to plants.

 The soils degree of acidity or alkalinity is also a major factor where the choice of plants is concerned.
 Many plants will not tolerate extremes of either alkalinity or acidity.